 Worldline Sips Is a secure multi-channel e-commerce payment solution that complies with PCI DSS.
 It allows you to accept and manage payment transactions by taking into account the business rules related to your activity (payment on delivery, deferred payment, recurring payment, payment in instalments, etc.).

 Our solution is completely secure and easy to implement.
 It is based on a set of components, technologies, and operating procedures that, in compliance with the latest standards and regulations related to electronic payment (GDPR, PCI DSS, ISO standards), make it your solution of complete confidence in the processing of cardholder data.

 Availability of services

-The WL Sips solution is a bi-site implementation to provide a disaster recovery plan across all layers, systems, and applications.
+The Worldline Sips solution is a bi-site implementation to provide a disaster recovery plan across all layers, systems, and applications.

-Each WL Sips technical component on each site and the file transfer platform are redundant and configured for load balancing.
+Each Worldline Sips technical component on each site and the file transfer platform are redundant and configured for load balancing.

 If a unit equipment is down, the load distribution is automatically adapted by eliminating the faulty equipment from the flow.